Xiaobovanier/PetCareManagementSystem/README.md

 # 🐾 PetCareManagementSystemV2
 **A C# WinForms Desktop Application for Managing Owners, Pets, Appointments, and Vaccination Records**

-This project is part of the **Software Development Attestation – Secure Desktop, Mobile and Web Applications** program at **Vanier College**.
 It is a fully functional **desktop management system** designed for veterinary clinics and pet care service providers.

 ---